 The main demographic of the participants was females (Figure 3) aged between 31-45 (Figure 4) with previous relevant spa experience (Figure 5).

-All respondents included had previous spa experience, therefore validating the responses made for further questions.
+All respondents had previous spa experience, validating the responses for further questions.

-I like to be comfortable and warm enough to fully relax.
-We both enjoyed access to the relaxation room with water mattresses on the loungers too.
+I like to be comfortable and warm enough to relax fully.
+We both enjoyed access to the relaxation room with water mattresses on the loungers.
 (Participant 13, Female, Age 46-51)

 It was so quiet and relaxing.
-We had a full body massage and it was perfect.
-Followed by time in the steam room, sauna etc. (Participant 15, Female, Age 31-45)
+We had a full-body massage, and it was perfect.
+Followed by time in the steam room, sauna, etc. (Participant 15, Female, aged 31-45)

-Going for the day with my husband and dipping in and out of the pool steam and sauna room and then having a massage treatment.
+I go for the day with my husband, dip in and out of the pool steam and sauna room, and then have a massage treatment.
 (Participant 20, Female, Age 52-60)

-In terms of loyalty, the preferred distance that people were prepared to travel to visit a spa (Figure 6) was between 11-20 miles and 50+ miles both at 28%, closely followed by 21-40 miles at 24%.
-This could indicate that people prefer to visit spas that are relatively close by (driving distance) or if it is over 50 miles then travelling abroad on holiday and then visiting a spa may be favourable to some.
+Regarding loyalty, the preferred distance people were prepared to travel to visit a spa (Figure 6) was between 11-20 miles and 50+ miles, both at 28%, closely followed by 21-40 miles at 24%.
+This could indicate that people prefer to visit spas that are relatively close by (driving distance), or if it is over 50 miles, then travelling abroad on holiday and then visiting a spa may be favourable to some.
 Only three

 people (12%) are prepared to travel under 10 miles, which could be walking distance or a short car journey.

-Figure 7 and 8 portrays how spa consumers make choices before visiting or booking a spa break.
+Figures 7 and 8 portray how spa consumers choose before visiting or booking a spa break.
 Before booking a spa, visiting the spa website (80%) to gain further knowledge was more popular than online reviews (20%).
-Respondent 10 stated that they would have chosen both, however, this was not an option, so they selected the spa website.
+Respondent 10 stated they would have chosen both; however, this was not an option, so they selected the spa website.

 To investigate the expectations of a spa experience, respondents were asked what their expectations were and why.
 Across each individual, the responses vary from one person to another.
 The most common theme of spa expectations is being relaxed or rejuvenated within a high-profile, luxurious environment: